 If you want to become an opening act for a major artist, it helps to know your target headliner.
 Also, network with other singers, managers and agents whilst building a strong portfolio.

 Have you thought about become an opening act for a well-known artist?
 It’s a great way to boost your music career, but how do you get in contact with the headliner or their management?
-What’s the process and overall etiquette?
-Here are some helpful tips that will help you figure out the right route for you.
+What’s the process and overall opening band etiquette?
+Here are some helpful tips on how to become an opening act for a major artist.

 Opening acts who became major headliners

-There are many well-know performers who started their careers as opening acts on tour for other artists and then went on to have massive careers of their own.
+There are many well-known performers who started their careers as opening acts on tour for other artists and then went on to have massive careers of their own.

 - The Beatles warmed up for Roy Orbison in 1963.